bjimenez09/Horiseon-Challenge/README.md

 ## Description

-For this challenge, I was tasked with refactoring the codebase for Horiseon, a fictional marketing agency.
+For this challenge, the task is to refactor the codebase for Horiseon, a fictional marketing agency.

 ### Acceptance Criteria